 BF: The thing I care most about is my daughter, Sophie.
 And the cat.
 In that order.
 Well, I lied about Nacho, yes... it’s close.

-Photographed by Carlos Ruiz; Styled by Courtney Fuglein; Grooming by Dahlia Warner; Shot on location at Pollock-Krasner House, East Hampton
+Photography by: Photographed by Carlos Ruiz; Styled by Courtney Fuglein; Grooming by Dahlia Warner; Shot on location at Pollock-Krasner House, East Hampton